SathyaBhat/vaccine-slots/README.md

 - `DISCORD_WEBHOOK`: Discord Webhook to which to post the results
 - `DISTRICT_ID`: District id to fetch the available slots.
+- `TELEGRAM_ENABLED`: To enable sending messages to telegram
+- `TELEGRAM_API_TOKEN`: API token to publish to telegram
+- `TELEGRAM_CHANNEL_ID`: Channel/group id to post to telegram
+- `DISCORD_FAILURE_WEBHOOK`: Discord webhook to send failure  details to

 These are created/updated manually.